bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

-You can also use your favorite Kubernetes tools to monitor what is Happening behind the Curtains.
+As a Kubernetes User, you can also use your favorite Kubernetes tools to monitor what is happening behind the Curtains.

-In you Application namespace ( here, mysql ) we will create a "c-proxy", that is essentially a datamover to claim the Snapshot PV:
+In you Application namespace ( here, mysql ), PowerProtect  will create a "c-proxy", which  is essentially a datamover to claim the Snapshot PV:
+I am using [K9s](https://k9scli.io/) to easy dive into Pods and Logs
 <figure class="full">
 	<img src="/images/claim_proxy.png" alt="">
 	<figcaption>Claim Proxy</figcaption>